giantswarm/docs/src/content/advanced/ingress/multi-nginx-ic/index.md

 - An Ingress Controller that is behind an internal ELB for traffic between services within the VPC (or a group of peered VPCs)
 - An Ingress Controller behind an ELB that already terminates SSL
 - An Ingress Controller with different functionality or performance

+Most NGINX configuration options have NGINX-wide defaults.
+They can also be overriden on a per-Ingress resource level.

+In each case below, one installs a second NGINX with a different NGINX global-only configuration.
+Ingress resources managed by this NGINX installation cannot be customized on a per-Ingress resource level.

+Further information on configuring NGINX Ingress Controller can be found in the [Services of type LoadBalancer]({{< relref "/content/advanced/ingress/service-type-loadbalancer/index.md" >}}).

+### Quick installation instructions for a second NGINX Ingress controller

+1. Install a second NGINX IC app (and subsequent apps) with a different NGINX global-only configuration.
+Ingress resources managed by this NGINX installation cannot be customized on a per-Ingress resource level.
+2. Annotate each Ingress with the appropriate class.
+Make sure the Ingress Class of each Ingress Controller do not collide with each other

+## Annotate each Ingress with the appropriate class

 __Note__ that if you are running multiple Ingress Controllers you need to annotate each Ingress with the appropriate class, e.g.